-Recipients are required to attend a three day, face-to-face IRIS Data Camp in Ann Arbor, Michigan in February or March 2018 (exact dates TBD) where they will meet each other, share and discuss proposed projects and take part in training designed to introduce them to the IRIS data, the VDE environment, and disclosure processes.
+Recipients are required to attend a three day, face-to-face IRIS Data Camp in Ann Arbor, Michigan in March 2018 (exact dates TBD) where they will meet each other, share and discuss proposed projects and take part in training designed to introduce them to the IRIS data, the VDE environment, and disclosure processes.
 Recipients will also agree to participate in subsequent annual meetings to present and discuss their work in progress, and participate in peer mentoring and a research community of IRIS data users throughout the year.

 Beyond the financial award, IRIS provides a community for researchers as well as training and ongoing support.
 IRIS will also provide the opportunity for structured mentoring with an experienced researcher.
 Awarded researchers will receive access to the current IRIS de-identified research data release files within the secure IRIS Virtual Data Enclave (VDE) environment.
 These files are further described on the IRIS website.
 As an additional benefit of the award, any applicable seat fee (for researchers not affiliated with IRIS member institutions) will be waived for award recipients.